Best Packing Cubes 2019

 If you’re a very light packer, this isn’t for you, but for those who need to pack skincare and cosmetics, plus shampoo and conditioner, there’s plenty of room.

-It’s a bit of a splurge at around $50, and some additional color choices would be nice.
+WHAT WE DON’T: It’s a bit of a splurge at $50+, and some additional color choices would be nice.

 Not sold on the idea of packing cubes, or not sure why you’d want them?
 Here’s some reasons to use packing cubes: